Below is a list of answers to Frequently Asked Questions. If you are unable to find the answer to your question in the FAQs, please Contact Us.

 All forms needed for placing an order, making a payment, applying for our standard Net 30 terms, and your supplier database can be found here: Saint-Gobain Boron Nitride Customer Onboarding

 Our Boron Nitride manufacturing plant is ISO 9001 and ISO 14001 certified.
-ISO certificates are available below.
+ISO certificates are available in our document center, and through the links below.

 Platelets tend to align in the direction of resin flow, and due to its inherent anisotropy, offer a very good in-plane thermal conductivity.
 Platelets also allow for the addition of BN to systems that require a very thin layer or bond line that would be too big to allow agglomerates to be added.

 Agglomerate grades - where small BN platelets are randomly oriented in all directions, like a snowball - overcome this limitation making BN an isotropic filler suitable for in-plane as well as through-plane thermal conductivity improvements.
-Spherical Agglomerates (SA grades) are lower density, but have the benefit of high flowability, packing, and tight particle size distribution.
-High Density Agglomerates (HD grades) are the strongest agglomerates and will resist breakdown during mixing.
+Spherical Agglomerates (SA grades) are our most our most popular, and have the benefit of high flowability, packing, and tight particle size distribution.

 Platelet grades are single-crystal BN particles, that are small but robust, and do not break down under high shear forces.
 Platelet grades are suitable for high shear operations like twin screw compounding and extrusion.